 - Adequate maintenance and renovation during use

 The road seems clear, but it is easy to deviate.
-A good example is how we fulfill requirements of good acoustics.
+A good example is how we fulfill the requirements of good acoustics.
 There are many functional requirements for hospital buildings and building materials.

 Function and safety come first